yuxingch/DialectGram/README.md

 ## Citation
 Jiang, Hang*; Haoshen Hong*; Yuxing Chen*; and Vivek Kulkarni.
 2019.
 DialectGram: Automatic Detection of Dialectal Changes with Multi-geographic Resolution Analysis.
-To appear in Proceedings of the Society for Computation in Linguistics.
+To appear in *Proceedings of the Society for Computation in Linguistics*.
 New Orleans: Linguistic Society of America.

 ```
 @inproceedings{Jiang:Hong:Chen:2020:SCiL,